openconfig/gribi/doc/specification.md

    mode, based on the operating mode of the RPC.
  * `Get` - a server streaming RPC which can be used by a client to retrieve the current set of installed gRIBI entries.
- * `Flush` - a unary RPC that is used as a low-complexity means to remove entries from a server.
+ * `Flush` - defined in x.y.z, used by clients to remove gRIBI entries on a device.

 ## 4.1 The `Modify` RPC